Knowledge Repository

 This volume provides a comprehensive overview of feminist legal theory, bringing together key concepts, debates, and methodological approaches from leading international scholars.
 It serves as a foundational resource for understanding how feminist perspectives critique and reshape legal systems.

-This edited volume brings together selected papers presented at the 2024 International Conference on Feminism, Gender and Law, held within the broader Feminist Legal Theory Project at the University of Economics and Law (UEL).
-The proceedings examine how feminist legal theory can be used to critique formal assumptions of neutrality in law and to advance more substantive approaches to gender justice in Vietnam.
+This edited volume brings together selected papers from the 2024 International Conference on Feminism, Gender and Law.
+The proceedings examine how feminist legal theory can be used to critique formal assumptions of neutrality and to advance substantive approaches to gender justice.

 • ISBN: 978-632-608-376-7